 Skip advert

 Advertisement

-Volvo has had the sense to focus the V90’s development on making it a capable long-distance cruiser instead of something you’d want to throw around a Welsh B-road, and it has, in the most part, succeeded.
+Sensibly, the Volvo V90 has been developed to be a capable long-distance cruiser instead of something you’d want to throw around a Welsh B-road, and it has, for the most part, succeeded.

-On a motorway, you should be pretty impressed by the V90’s ability to eat up long distances; the diesel engine has enough punch to get you up to speed pretty quickly, and once you’re sitting at a fast cruise, the motor fades away nicely into the background.
+On a motorway, you should be pretty impressed by the V90’s ability to eat up long distances; both engines have enough punch to get you up to speed pretty quickly, and once you’re sitting at a fast cruise, they’ll fade away nicely into the background.
+Around town while utilising the electric motor, it’ll be even more refined than a traditionally powered petrol or diesel car.

 Advertisement - Article continues below

 If there’s a blot in the copybook, it’s ride quality.
-That’s not to say the V90 is particularly harsh or uncomfortable; it’s right up there with other big estates like the BMW 5 Series Touring and Audi A6 Avant.
-Choose the £1,500 Active Four-C Chassis, which features adaptive dampers all-round and air springs for the rear suspension, and it delivers a supple ride over bigger bumps, although sharp ridges and big potholes can catch it out and send a shudder through the cabin.
+That’s not to say the V90 is particularly harsh or uncomfortable, it just isn’t quite as good at isolating you from sudden impacts with bumps as the Mercedes E-Class Estate.
+Choose the T8 Ultra which features adaptive dampers all-round and self-levelling air springs for the rear suspension, and it delivers a supple ride over bigger bumps, although sharp ridges and big potholes can catch it out and send a shudder through the cabin.

+Skip advert